 After a long, cold, snow-filled winter where Mother Nature seemed to have forgotten to flip her calendar to spring for a few months, farmers across the US are finally starting to see a little sunshine and some warmer temps.
 Anticipation for the upcoming growing season rises with the mercury as soil temps ease into the viable range for seed germination across the country.
 Farmers, particularly those in the Middle Atlantic, Midwest and Upper Plains, are mindful that long, drawn out winters can translate into short growing seasons and that harvest is only a few months away.
-What can producers do now to minimize spring field work times on things like plowing and tillage and get seeds in the ground more quickly?
+What can producers do now to minimize spring field work times on things like plowing and spring tillage, to get seeds in the ground more quickly?

 Efficiency is key

 And, as any farmer knows, what’s good for soils is also good for the bottom line.
-Minimal tillage techniques can not only help alleviate time pressures during key tillage and planting windows, they can produce economical and operational efficiencies as well.
+Minimal tillage techniques not only help alleviate time pressures during key tillage and planting windows, they can produce economical and operational efficiencies as well.
 Fewer passes with a dual-purpose implement like the Speedtiller can mean fewer mechanical issues and reduced fuel consumption, while human resource needs – man hours for tractor/implement operation as well as mechanical bills – are reduced as well.

 Heavy duty jump arms, a wide footprint and more…

 As an implement originally built for the harsh and sometimes extreme conditions of Australian agricultural usage, the Speedtiller is uniquely positioned to adapt to the widely variable conditions and usage of the American agricultural market.
 Adept at meeting the challenges of soils ranging from clay to sand, Speedtillers offer quick-adjust disc positioning and weight transfers that give it flexibility and improve performance across varying soil types.
-Heavy-duty jump arms, a wide footprint, and a high-engineered disc hub give the Speedtiller the robustness needed to cover large fields at high speed without breakdowns – another key to meeting the challenges of spring work.
+Heavy-duty jump arms, a wide footprint, and a high-engineered disc hub give the Speedtiller the robustness needed to cover large fields at high speed without breakdowns – another key to meeting the challenges of spring tillage work.

 So when Mother Nature brings you sunshine and dry fields, and the pressure to plant quickly is high, having a tillage implement that brings immense benefits in efficiency, soil quality, erosion control and operational effectiveness is both a time saver and a sanity saver.